Democratic primary pivots to unpredictable New Hampshire

 But this time around, both Hawaii congresswoman Tulsi Gabbard and Yang are appealing to those same voters, and they spent far more time in New Hampshire than Sanders in January.

 Colorado Sen. Michael Bennet, meanwhile, skipped Iowa entirely to focus on New Hampshire.
-He was holding his 47th town hall meeting on Monday night as Iowans went to the polls, and he said he’s hoping for a third place finish.
+He was holding his 47th town hall meeting on Monday night as Iowans went to caucus, and he said he’s hoping for a third-place finish.
 That’s still a long shot, based on polls.
-Former Massachusetts Gov. Deval Patrick has similarly emphasized New Hampshire, but doesn’t seem to be benefiting from leading a neighboring state.
+Former Massachusetts Gov. Deval Patrick has similarly emphasized New Hampshire but doesn’t seem to be benefiting from leading a neighboring state.

 Klobuchar won the endorsements of three New Hampshire newspapers, offering her a second look and added credibility in the race’s closing days.